smithlabcode/preseqR/README.md

 UPDATES TO VERSION 2.0.0
 ========================================================================
-We have added new functions, which include "mincount" as part of their function names, to estimate the number of species represented r or more times in a random sample.
+We have added new functions, which contain "mincount" as part of their function names, to estimate the number of species represented r or more times in a random sample.